 What is the economic impact on the local Huntington Beach economy by non-Orange County resident visitor spending?

-The last economic impact study of non-Orange County residents visiting HB was completed in 2016 for 2015 and the impact of these visitors was substantial:
+The last economic impact study of non-Orange County residents visiting HB was completed in 2018, assessing the economic impact of 2017 visitors: